 We believe that your involvement as Independent Director of AEI will not pose an actual or potential conflict of interest with PIDS.

 We have always been confident that you will discharge your duties as a Trustee with utmost good faith and will always act in the best interest of PIDS.

 Very truly yours,

-Celia M. REYES
+Cilia m ky CELIA M. REYES

 President